tlmnrnhrdt/cad2data/README.md

   <img src="https://datadrivenconstruction.io/wp-content/uploads/2025/06/n8n-pipeline-11.jpg" alt="QTO Report Sample" width="100%"/>
 </p>

 A DataFrame is the most widely used data structure in modern data processing and automation.
 Popularized by tools like pandas in Python (is downloaded 12 million times a day), it represents data in a simple table format — rows and columns — making it easy to filter, group, analyze, and visualize.
-From financial modeling to CAD-BIM quantity take-offs, from AI training sets to engineering reports, the DataFrame has become the universal language of data-driven workflows.
+DataFrame has become the universal language of data-driven workflows.
 Its flexibility, readability, and compatibility with ETL pipelines make it the foundation of almost every modern automation task.
 ### Learn More:
 - [048: Python Pandas – An Indispensable Tool](https://datadrivenconstruction.io/2025/06/048-python-pandas-an-indispensable-tool-for-working-with-data/)
 - [049: DataFrame – Universal Tabular Data Format](https://datadrivenconstruction.io/2025/06/049-dataframe-universal-tabular-data-format/)